- Complete Event Results

 - Order DVDs

-DALLAS, Texas, May 7, 2010 – Four of the eight all-around champions have been determined at the 2010 Women’s U.S. Junior Olympic National Championships at the Dallas Convention Center.
-The competition wraps up on May 8 with the final four divisions.
-The two-day event features nearly 450 of the USA’s best Level 10 gymnasts, who compete on the highest level in the Junior Olympic program that is just under the elite level.
+DALLAS, Texas, May 8, 2009 – Region 3 won the Overall Super Team Award at the 2010 Women’s U.S. Junior Olympic National Championships at the Dallas Convention Center, besting seven-time winner Region 5 (2003-09) which came in second.
+Region 4 was third.
+The remaining four all-around champions also were determined on the final day of the two-day event, which featured nearly 450 of the USA’s best Level 10 gymnasts.
+Level 10 is the highest level in the Junior Olympic program that is just under the elite level.

 The U.S. Junior Olympic National Championships is one of the national championships of USA Gymnastics, the sport’s national governing body in the United States.
 Many Junior Olympic champions have gone on to make the U.S. National Team and represent the United States in international competition and/or to compete in collegiate gymnastics.